On the Utility of Model Learning in HRI: Performance under Correct Modeling Assumptions

+As the ToM model gets off-policy data from the ground truth human simulator, the robot's reward when planning with ToM improves.
+Looking at a representative trajectory (right of \figref{fig:s0}), we see that the robot gets in front of the human, who slows down to accommodate.

-On the other hand, the `vanilla' model based method, which learns from the same demonstrations used by the ToM learner, is unable to learn to pass the other car.
-One explanation for this behavior is the difference between the training and test distributions - at test time the robot plans with the learned model, generating different kinds of trajectories with different human responses than in training.\footnote{This might be different depending on how closely the training data matches what the robot's behavior is when planning with the learned model.} The ToM model can better cope with this because it has learned the correct weights of various features in the reward function, and can rely on trajectory optimization to produce the corresponding human trajectories in new situations, given new robot trajectories.
+On the other hand, the off-policy model-based method, which learns from the same demonstrations used by the ToM approach, is unable to learn to merge in front of the human car.
+One explanation for this behavior is the difference between the training and test distributions -- at test time the robot plans with the learned model, generating different kinds of trajectories with different human responses than in training.
+Concretely, the off-policy data has a mild influence of the robot's actions on the human, whereas solving our test merge task requires being able to model stronger influence.
+The ToM model can better cope with this because it has access to the strong predefined structure various features in the reward function, and can rely on trajectory optimization to produce the corresponding human trajectories in new situations, given new robot trajectories.